ArctosDB/documentation-wiki/_how_to/How-to-Create-and-Edit-Attributes.markdown

 layout: default_toc
 ---

-# How to Create and Edit Attributes
+# How to Create and Edit Catalog Record Attributes

 **NAVIGATION: from the Specimen record, click on the Attributes Tab OR the "Edit" link in the corner of the Attributes detail**